mitrefccace/autoinstall/README.md

 * Node.js is installed on the user machine.

 * Python 2.7 is installed on the user machine.

+* MySQL is installed on the user machine, and the user has access to the username and password.

 * The Asterisk installation script also requires that the public/private key pair for Git must be added to /root/.ssh and their permissions must be 600.
 For more